 Author's main message

-Governments should subsidize universal formal childcare, both to meet labor demands in aging societies, and to help develop important skills during the critical early years of a child's life.
+Governments should subsidize universal formal childcare, both to meet labor demands in aging societies and to help develop important skills during the critical early years of a child's life.
 Such investments generate substantial long-term returns in educational and employment outcomes, but are most apparent for children from low and middle socio-economic backgrounds.
 However, care must be taken to counter any deterioration in non-cognitive skills associated with increased time in childcare, and broad-based societal acceptance and support are necessary to ensure that childcare provision is of sufficiently high quality.

 Discussion of pros and cons

-Long-term effects of maternity leave expansions
+Effects of maternity leave expansions

-Long-term effects of childcare expansions
+Effects of childcare expansions

-A study from Denmark investigates the effects of enrollment in different types of non-parental childcare on academic achievement in the final school-leaving year .
-It does so by linking daycare registers to educational registers.
-It uses entire birth cohorts of ethnic Danish children, enrolled in either formal center-based daycare or the more informal family daycare at age two, and exploits the right to guaranteed access to preschool in some municipalities.
+A study from Denmark links daycare registers to educational registers to investigate the effects of enrolment in different types of non-parental childcare on academic achievement in the final school-leaving year .
+It uses entire birth cohorts of ethnic Danish children, enrolled in either formal center-based daycare or the more informal family daycare at age two and exploits the right to access to preschool in some municipalities.
 In Denmark, both types of care are regulated with respect to safety, nutritional guidelines, playing facilities, health, and hygiene.
-However, while staff at centers hold a pedagogical degree (15–16 years of education), family daycare providers typically have either a vocational degree, a high school education, or fewer years of education.
-The family carers are almost exclusively female, and typically provide the care in their own homes to groups of four or five children.
-The results show that center-based daycare improves grades in the Danish language in the final year of compulsory school by 0.2 standard deviations.
-They also show some positive results for mathematics but these are not statistically significant.
-In terms of parental socio-economic status (SES), the results show that effects are strongest among children of low-SES backgrounds, but even children of high-SES backgrounds benefit from attending formal center-based care rather than informal family daycare.
-Additionally, boys gain consistently more than girls.
+However, while staff at centers hold a pedagogical degree (15–16 years of education), family daycare givers typically have either a vocational degree or high school or less education.
+Centre-based daycare improved grades in Danish language in the final year of compulsory school by 0.2 standard deviations, but had no effect on Mathematics scores.
+In terms of parent SES, the results show that effects were strongest among children of low SES backgrounds, but even children of high SES backgrounds benefited from attending formal center-based care rather than informal family daycare.
+Additionally, boys gained consistently more than girls.